imostack/Weather-App-Demo/README.md

-# public-demo
-This is a public demo for testing stuff
+This repo showcases test files for terraform and python, including javascript and html files.